DrivenAlliance/website/_services/team-agility/team-bootstrapping.md

 The best time to bootstrap a team is when they are newly forming as a team.
 Other appropriate times are when there has been a change in team membership or the team feels like they have drifted apart, they are not pulling together or conflict is not being dealt with in a healthy way.

 # Cost
-When done as part of a full coaching engagement, these sessions are charged at a rate of **R 1ﾠ368** per coach per hour.

-When done outside of a coaching engagement:

 * **R 2 700** / person for small groups (5 – 12 attendees)

+\* When done as part of a full coaching engagement these sessions are charged at the hourly rate of the coach involved.

-This teaming process does not work for groups larger than 12, and we recommend an ideal team size of 5-7 for an optimal result.
+\*\* This teaming process does not work for groups larger than 12, and we recommend an ideal team size of 5-7 for an optimal result.

 [request a team bootstrap](#contact-form)